hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductSmartmatchRequest.md

 # Note that without more complex methods and interactions in the class,
-# these tests are sufficient for demonstrating a basic `pytest` setup for
+# these tests are sufficient for demonStarting a basic `pytest` setup for
 # testing the provided Python code.
 More tests will be necessary if the
 # original `AliexpressAffiliateProductSmartmatchRequest` class has methods
 # with more logic or handling of various inputs and conditions.